Call for JCMT Proposals for Semester 14A

 - Applicants are urged to itemize explicitly, in the Technical section of the

-This is essential to allow the assigned Technical Assessor to confirm the
+This will allow the assigned Technical Assessor to confirm the

 The JCMT Board has decided that the science goals of

-are all to be protected from duplication.
+are to be protected from duplication.
 If proposed targets overlap with

 those in the programmes above - as determined using the